Prequels can’t help but be sequels.

 The film’s production troubles are well documented – and there may be a parallel universe version of this film that feels more coherent than the one we ultimately received – but most of the problems with Rogue One stem from its core conundrum: that prequels can’t help but be sequels.

-Imagine watching the Star Wars films, for the first time, in linear narrative order: you’re deprived of the shocking twist / reveal of Empire, thanks to the, y’know, three whole films which depict Anakin Skywalker’s journey to becoming Darth Vader; the once-thrilling dog fight at the end of A New Hope has had its thunder stolen by the thrilling space battle (and near-identical objective) at the end of Rogue One; but most importantly, most egregiously, in its pandering, pornographic fan service,
+Imagine watching the Star Wars films, for the first time, in linear narrative order: you’re deprived of the shocking twist / reveal of Empire, thanks to the, y’know, three whole films which depict Anakin Skywalker’s journey to becoming Darth Vader; the once-thrilling dog fights at the end of both A New Hope and Return of the Jedi have had their thunder stolen by the thrilling space battle (and near-identical objective) at the end of Rogue One; but most importantly, most egregiously, in its pandering, pornographic fan service,

 Rogue One completely undermines, and ultimatley contradicts, the entire premise of Darth Vader.